Skip to main contentSkip to log on

 You may be caught up in a romance scam.
 Never send money or gifts to someone you haven’t met in person.
 It’s okay to take your time and be cautious if you receive a request to send money to someone you have met online.

-Be on the lookout for fake texts from delivery companies.
-Suspects are stealing personal information and bank details by asking people to click on links to provide more information to arrange fake deliveries, confirm pickups or pay fees on parcels.
+Scammers impersonating delivery companies can steal personal information and bank details by asking people to click on links in texts to provide more information to arrange fake deliveries, confirm pickups or pay fees on parcels.

 How can you avoid a parcel delivery scam? (select all that apply)